Unboxed-Software/solana-course/content/solana-nft.md

 The Token Metadata Program creates a metadata account using a Program Derived Address (PDA) with the token mint as a seed.
 This allows the metadata account for any NFT to be located deterministically using the address of the token mint.

 An NFT’s metadata has both an on-chain and off-chain component.
 The on-chain metadata account contains a URI attribute that points to an off-chain JSON file.
 The off-chain component stores additional data and a link to the image.
-Permanent data storage system such as Arweave are often used to store the off-chain component of NFT metadata.
+Permanent data storage systems such as Arweave are often used to store the off-chain component of NFT metadata.

 Below is an example of the on-chain metadata associated with an NFT: